skarrea/biomeddata/pages/about.md

 ---
+layout: page
 title: About
+permalink: /about/
 ---

-BioMedData's Data Management LookUp is a collection of domain-focused guides and resources, compiled for life science community in Norway.
+BioMedData's Data Management LookUp is a collection of domain-focused guides and resources, compiled for life sciences community in Norway.